zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/specified-type-not-supported.md

 ---
 PermaID: 1000156
-Name: Specified type not supported
+Title: Entity Framework The specified type member is not supported Exception
+MetaDescription: Learn about The specified type member '[MemberName]' is not supported in LINQ to Entities exception.
+LastMod: 2023-02-20
 Tags: troubleshooting
 ---

-# Specified Type Not Supported
+# Entity Framework: The specified type member is not supported Exception

 ## Exception: The specified type member '[MemberName]' is not supported in LINQ to Entities